 Tips from 12 Caregiving Pros

-(plus bonus tips for family caregiver gifts)
+(Bonus: suggestions for family caregiver gifts)

 The Best Gifts for People with Alzheimer’s Appeal to their Senses

-From Expert #1: Deonisia Hernandez
+Expert #1: Deonisia Hernandez

 House Manager & Caregiver